Skip a Step! - Cloned

 After one year from the date of issuance, only 3 passengers under 21 years of age and who are not members of the driver's immediate family can ride in the vehicle.

-At age 18, a driver can upgrade a Class D provisional driver's license to a Class C "under 21" driver’s license.
-An Upgrade from D to C can be done using Online Services or by downloading the DDS 2 GO Mobile App.
+At age 18, you can upgrade your license to a Class C (under 21) Driver's License.
+A a Class D to C upgrade can be done using Online Services or by downloading the DDS 2 Go Mobile App.

 - Teen Drivers Homepage and Resources

 - For other classes of licenses, IDs, and permits: License, ID, and Permit Types.